-5 things to know before buying a pre-owned or second hand luxury watch
+5 questions to ask before buying a pre-owned, used or second hand luxury watch

 Thinking of buying a pre-owned or secondhand luxury watch, but not quite sure you know enough to part with your hard earned cash?